Rohan9841/RaceVR/README.md

 # RaceVR
 This is a cardboard VR racing game.
+Watch DemoVideo.mp4

 #Getting Started in Unity:
 1. Clone the repo